 - Monitor potential risk areas in our supply chains.

 The steps we have taken include:

-- Appointing an appropriate HR Manager with responsibility for overseeing the implementation and application of policies and procedures to prevent modern slavery and the annual preparation of our Slavery and Human Trafficking Statement.
+- Appointing an appropriate People Manager with responsibility for overseeing the implementation and application of policies and procedures to prevent modern slavery and the annual preparation of our Slavery and Human Trafficking Statement.

-- The Compliance Officer and Head of HR will report annually to the Board of Directors on slavery and human trafficking issues.
+- The Head of HR will report annually to the Board of Directors on slavery and human trafficking issues.
 Notes of all relevant meetings will be taken and retained to evidence this.